 The secret to this involves a little light planning at the start of each day.
 Instead of just doing whatever’s in front of your face, it’s time to Design Your Day.

-I created this printable day planner to help busy mothers stay focused, stop wasting time and be more mindful as you move about your day.
-No more going off-piste!
+This free printable day planner sheet will help you to stay focused, stop wasting time and be more mindful as you move through your day.
+No more flying wildly off-piste!

 1. Give gratitude.

 Jot a short note about whatever you’re feeling particularly grateful for today.
 A daily practice of feeling gratitude for what you already have brings more good stuff into your life.
 Really!

 2. Choose your feelings.